mulesoft/api-console/docs/api-console-element.md

 ## Production environment

-We encourage to use our [build tools](build-tools.md) to generate production read bundles.
+We encourage you to use our [build tools](build-tools.md) to generate production ready bundles.

 1) Install the console